Email Marketing

 Hi [Client/Prospect],

-I want to follow up on our talk and schedule a meeting.
-I’m excited to further discuss [the topic you were talking about on the phone].
+This is [your name] from [name of the company].
+Thanks for the chat earlier and I’m excited to further discuss [the topic you were talking about on the phone].

 You can book your time with me here [a link to your scheduling calendar] or respond to this email with the dates that work for you.